Ordnance QF 25-pounder Short: Service

+Allocation

+All three remaining AIF infantry divisions and three CMF divisions were converted to the jungle division structure in 1943.
+This was a light infantry structure optimised for combat in rugged terrain.
+It was expected that the divisions would engage Japanese forces at short ranges and be dependent on air and sea transport.
+As a result, efforts were made to reduce the size of the divisions and focus their artillery component on supporting close-quarter combat.
+Long-range bombardment of Japanese forces was to be handled by the Allied air forces and navies.
+Each jungle division was permanently assigned a single field regiment, with others being held in reserve and attached to infantry units as needed.
+The rationale for reducing the divisional artillery was the difficulty of moving guns in jungle terrain.

-QF 25-pounder Short guns were first issued to front line artillery regiments in August 1943 as part of the reorganisation of the Australian Army's fighting units to the "Jungle division" structure.
-Under this structure, one of each field regiment's three batteries was re-equipped with the new guns.
-Field batteries equipped with the guns normally consisted of a headquarters and two troops each with four guns, seven jeeps and a D6 tractor.
-Like the standard 25-pounder, each gun had a crew of six men.
+25-pounder Short guns were first issued to front line artillery regiments in August 1943 as part of this reorganisation.
+One of each field regiment's three batteries was re-equipped with the new guns.
+Field batteries equipped with the guns normally consisted of a headquarters and two troops.
+Each troop was equipped with four guns, seven jeeps and a D6 tractor.
+The guns were usually transported in a jeep, which also carried 24 rounds of ammunition.
+The D6 tractor carried 88 rounds of ammunition.
+The usual practice was to allocate a field battery from the regiment to each of the division's infantry brigades.

+During the period the 25-pounder Short was under development, the Army received thirty-eight M116 75mm pack howitzers and deployed some to New Guinea.
+These guns were mainly used in supplementary roles, as the 25-pounder Short met the Army's requirement for portable artillery.
 The commander of New Guinea Force's artillery, Brigadier L.E.S.
 Barker, preferred the 75mm pack howitzer to the 25-pounder Short, and tried to prevent the new gun being issued.
 He was overruled by O'Brien.
 Barker accepted this decision.

+Combat service

-The guns were first used by the 7th Division during the landing at Nadzab, when a 32-man detachment of the 2/4th Field Regiment was dropped by parachute from five C-47 transports with two guns.
+The guns were first used in action by the 7th Division during the landing at Nadzab.
+On 5 September 1943, a 32-man detachment and two guns from the 2/4th Field Regiment was dropped by parachute from C-47 transports to provide artillery support for American paratroopers who also landed in this area.
 One gun was assembled and ready to fire within an hour, but the buffer and recuperator of the other took two days to locate in the long grass.
-The guns did not see action during this operation as no Japanese were in the Nadzab area.
+The guns were not fired during this operation as there were no Japanese forces in the Nadzab area.